kubernetes-sigs/kind/site/content/docs/contributing/project-scope.md

 Possibly supporting various things that we cannot reasonably test today including:

 - "node" tests, e.g. reboot
-- upgrades, downgrades
+- Upgrades, downgrades
-- anything depending on ingress
+- Anything depending on ingress
-- anything depending on persistent storage / PVs
+- Anything depending on persistent storage / PVs
-- testing the cluster-api proper with some sort of machine provisioning
+- Testing the cluster-api proper with some sort of machine provisioning
-- device plugin, e.g. GPU
+- Device plugin, e.g. GPU
 - ...

 Several of these make sense but are not possible with the current tooling and will require a reasonable amount of design and thought to do well.
 Some of them may not be solve-able in a good way, but are at least technologically feasible to explore.